 A. Information for committee chair and committee members

 The purpose of the written portion of the exam is to see how effectively the student can prepare in a short time a coherent discourse on a given topic, just like preparing for a class.
 This is different from the format for seminar papers, which are more research-oriented.
-The committee should keep in mind the pedagogical purpose of the exam and the 48-hour constraint in evaluating the written portion of the exam.
+The committee should keep in mind the dual research and pedagogical purpose of the exam and the 48-hour constraint in evaluating the written portion of the exam.
+The written answers should also take into account both the reading list and the critical discourses pertaining to the given field.
+As a result, the written questions should display both solid analyses of texts and rigorous analyses of relevant theoretical and critical sources.

-Process for the written portion of the exam: Committee members give one or two questions to the chair, who selects the questions.
+Process for the written portion of the exam: Committee members give one or two questions to the Chair of the Committee, who selects the questions or keep all of them, leaving the choice of the three questions to answer to the student.
 The exam questions should allow the student to display both coverage of the reading list and a successful approach to the questions (argument).
-If the exam takes place over the week-end or holiday, it may fall to the exam chair to receive the exam and document the 48-hour limits.
+If the exam takes place over the weekend or holiday, it may fall to the exam Chair or to the Chair or Faculty Graduate Advisor of the program to send and/or receive the exam and document the 48-hour limits.

 The oral portion of the exam takes place only if the written element receives a pass.
 The committee can approach the oral exam as a chance to ask the student to expand on issues raised in the written exam, as well as to address other works from the reading list.